 Stat/Transfer reads and writes files that are compatible with all versions of dBASE and compatible programs such as Foxpro, Clipper, and Alpha Four.

+Epi Info is a free statistical program developed by the Center for Disease Control.
 Stat/Transfer supports all versions through Version Six.
 Because the file format includes enough information for the program to construct a data entry screen, Stat/Transfer uses variable labels, if available, to label the entry fields.

 Stat/Transfer reads and writes Gauss’s universal file format in addition to the older Gauss 89 format used for Windows.